UK Self-Employed Tax Calculator

 Payments Due

-There are two payment dates: 31st January the following year, a balancing payment and payment on account, and 31st July, a payment on account.
+There are two payment dates: 31st January the following year, for a balancing payment, and 31st July, for a payment on account.
 When you complete the assessment return, the figures are calculated for each date.

 Payments Example